elemental/elemental-web/source/doc-0.81/intro.rst

 Overview
 ========
-Elemental is a library for distributed-memory dense linear algebra that is essentially a careful combination of the following:
+Elemental is a library for distributed-memory dense linear algebra that draws heavily from the `PLAPACK <http://cs.utexas.edu/users/plapack>`_ approach of building a graph of matrix distributions with a simple interface for redistributions (much of the syntax of the library is also inspired from `FLAME <http://cs.utexas.edu/users/flame>`_).
+Elemental is also similar in functionality to `ScaLAPACK <http://netlib.org/scalapack>`_, which is the very widely used effort towards extending `LAPACK <http://netlib.org/lapack>`_ onto distributed-memory architectures.

-* A `PLAPACK <http://cs.utexas.edu/users/plapack>`_-like framework of matrix distributions that are trivial for users to redistribute between.
-* A `FLAME <http://cs.utexas.edu/users/flame>`_ approach to tracking submatrices within (blocked) algorithms.
-* Element-wise distribution of matrices.
-One of the major benefits to this approach is the much more convenient handling of submatrices, relative to block distribution schemes.

-Just like `ScaLAPACK <http://netlib.org/scalapack>`_ and PLAPACK, Elemental's primary goal is in extending `BLAS <http://netlib.org/blas>`_ and `LAPACK <http://netlib.org/lapack>`_-like functionality into distributed-memory environments.
+Unlike PLAPACK and ScaLAPACK, Elemental performs all computations using element-wise, rather than block, matrix distributions (please see the first journal publication on Elemental, *Elemental: A new framework for distributed memory dense matrix computations*, for a detailed discussion of this design choice).
+Some of the unique features of Elemental include distributed implementations of:

+* Column-pivoted QR and interpolative/skeleton decompositions
+* Quadratically Weighted Dynamic Halley iteration for the polar decomposition
+* Hermitian matrix functions
+* Sign-based Lyapunov/Ricatti/Sylvester solvers

-Though Elemental already contains high-quality implementations of a large portion of BLAS and LAPACK-like routines, there are a few important reasons why ScaLAPACK or PLAPACK might be more appropriate:
+For the sake of objectivity, here are a few reasons why one might want to use ScaLAPACK or PLAPACK instead:

-* Elemental does not yet support non-Hermitian eigenvalue problems, but ScaLAPACK does.
+* This release of Elemental does not yet contain a parallel algorithm for computing Schur decompositions, but ScaLAPACK does.
-* Elemental does not yet provide routines for narrowly banded linear systems, though ScaLAPACK does (though you may want to consider the sparse-direct solver, `Clique <http://github.com/poulson/Clique>`__, which is built on top of Elemental).
 * Some applications exploit the block distribution format used by ScaLAPACK and PLAPACK in order to increase the efficiency of matrix construction.
 Though it is clearly possible to redistribute the matrix into an element-wise distribution format after construction, this might add an unnecessary level of complexity.
+* Elemental is primarily intended to be used from C++, though interfaces to other languages, such as C, Fortran 90, and Python, are in various stages of development.
+ScaLAPACK and PLAPACK routines are currently significantly more straightforward to call from C and Fortran.

 .. note::
    At this point, the vast majority of Elemental's source code is in header